Burmese dance: Zat pwe duet dance

 All-night performances, which combine melodrama, slapstick, traditional dance, and even pop music are called "zat pwe" in Burma.
 These seasonal events are staged in enclosed temporary bamboo theatres and are typically part of annual fund raising activities at pagoda festivals.
 The performers are travelling troupes, usually several dozen professional male and female dancers, musicians, comedians, and actors.
 These troupes travel widely throughout the country.
-The Duet Dance, a standard part of the Zat Pwe, typically starts near 2- or 3-AM, and has a duration of about two hours.
+The Duet Dance, a standard part of the Zat Pwe, typically starts near 2 or 3 a.m., and has a duration of about two hours.

 Generally the lead actors dance with the lead actresses.
 The male dancers make a display, often with highly athletic and inventive elements.
 The male and female dancers sing in duet and exchange lover's vows.

 There is often a competitive aspect to see who in the troupe can win the favour of the loudest cheers.
 During all of this, the orchestra must synchronise to the action occurring on the stage.
 When done with excellence, this dance can create national fame for the troupe.